 Create crayon scrapings

-We followed Shannon’s technique for she used for making crayon scrapings and it worked perfectly!
+Using a pencil sharpener, we followed Shannon’s technique for making crayon scrapings and it worked perfectly!

 Sprinkle crayon shavings onto one half of your butterfly

 Lay each butterfly on its own small square of waxed paper or parchment paper.
 This is where the fun REALLY begins!
 Scoop up pinches of colorful crayon shavings and sprinkle them onto one half of your butterfly in any arrangement you like!

 You can wing it and just sprinkle away and see what happens, or take a little extra time to arrange colors and plan patterns – you’ll love both results!

 Fold over, cover with wax paper, and iron

-Fold the plain half of your butterfly over (along with the wax paper) and carefully iron on a medium heat setting.
+Fold the plain half of your butterfly over (along with the wax paper) and carefully iron on a low-medium heat setting.
 Though it depends on the fabric, it only took our muslin butterflies about 25 seconds to heat enough to melt the wax crayon shavings.